ASMIftekhar/COPY_PASTE-FORGERY-DETECTION/Readme.md

 This will copy the whole repository in your current directory

 To download all the precomputed results, you need to run the following command.
-This will download and put all the precomputed results in your current working directory
+This will download and put all the precomputed results in your current working directory.
+(To excute this you need to have wget and zip packages)

 ```
 bash setup.sh